shiyonkuriank/CMPE_255_Project_Team1/paper/paper.md

 We are also predicting the rating of the input movie by computing the average rating of its k neighbor movies.

+### Method 2: K -Means Clustering on Movie Dataset ###

+K means is one of the most popular Unsupervised Machine Learning Algorithms Used for Solving Classification Problems.
+K Means segregates the unlabeled data into various groups, called clusters, based on having similar features, common patterns.
+It is an Iterative algorithm that divides a group of n datasets into k subgroups /clusters based on the similarity and their mean distance from the centroid of that particular subgroup/ formed.
+K, here is the pre-defined number of clusters to be formed by the Algorithm.
+If K=3, It means the number of clusters to be formed from the dataset is 3.
+The number of clusters that we choose for the algorithm shouldn’t be random.
+Each and Every cluster is formed by calculating and comparing the mean distances of each data point within a cluster from its centroid.

+Implementation:
+1. Following steps explain how to perform k- Means clustering with python.
+2. Import all the relevant libraries.
+3. Load the data using pandas
+4. Select the necessary features that need to be analyzed for forming the cluster.
+5. In this step, we use the inbuilt feature kMeans and perform the clustering analysis.
+The clustered data is the form of an array.
+6. With the help of the matplotlib library in python, the clusters are visualized as scatter plots with all the necessary features.